terletskyi23/meteor_liqpay-sdk/README.md

 # meteor_liqpay-sdk

-Just copied Liqpay SDK Npm wrapper without 'crypto' dependence https://github.com/AntuanKhanna/liqpay-sdk
+Just copied Liqpay SDK npm wrapper([AntuanKhanna/liqpay-sdk]) without 'crypto' dependency https://github.com/AntuanKhanna/liqpay-sdk

 Please note that the version specified in `package.json` file may differ from the one in `lib/liqpay.js`.